rodrigo-sntg/bio-interview-test/README.md

 **Brief Explanation:**

-MedicineFinder is search tool to find medicines which have been bought already and are on they way to be delivered.
+MedicineFinder is search tool to find medicines which have been bought already and are on their way to be delivered.
 It aggregates medicine results initially from 2 different suppliers (BestSupplier and WorseSupplier).

 **Test duration:**